ironclock/Interactive-Lab-Hub/Lab 4/README.md

 ***
 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to answer those questions?\*\*\***

 There were a few sensors we wanted to consider for this lab.

+Our *favorite* sensors from the ones provided were:

+a) Camera

+b) Mic

+c) Buttons

+d) Distance sSensor

-Our *favorite* sensors from the ones provided were: a) camera b) mic c) buttons d) distance sensor .
-The possibilities of interactive devices using these sensors was a tad overwhelming so we decided to take inspiration from popular culture (because that was bound to limit our scope lol).
+The possibilities of interactive devices using these sensors was a bit overwhelming, so we decided to take inspiration from popular culture (because that was bound to limit our scope).
 While brainstorming, we mocked up a couple of these sketches and reviewed the pros and cons of each device before continuing.
-A few considerations we wanted to keep in mind was the interaction one needed to have with the device in order for the sensor to sense the user's 'input'.
+An important consideration we wanted to keep in mind was the interaction that we needed to have with the device, for the sensor to sense the user's 'input'.

+**From each sketch, here are some questions that arose:**

+Bender Security:
+1. What is the maximum distance the distance sensor can detect?

+Bender Toilet:
+1. How does the sensor detect the position of the toilet lid?

+Wizarding Hat:
+1. How does the light sensor differentiate between someone wearing the hat and other environmental changes?

+Scooby-Snacks: Sandwich Selector:
+1. How does the joystick interface with the selection process?
+2. What happens once a sandwich is selected?
+Is it just an order or is there an actual physical sandwich-making component involved?

+Bruno Bowl:
+1. How does the bowl ensure it doesn’t overfill, especially if there's a malfunction?

+**To physically prototype and answer most of these question, here is what we would need to understand:**

+Bender Security: Test the logic that will control Bender Security's laser activation and table rotation based on the distance sensor's feedback.

+Bender Toilet: Test the lid sensor and feedback mechanism, we would need users to interact with the Bender Toilet to see if the functinality is intuitive and effective.

+Wizarding Hat:Test the light sensor's sensitivity and differentiate its response based on external triggers.

+Sandwich Selector: Test a functional joystick and feedback mechanism that would be useful to understand the user experience.

+Bruno Bowl: Test spout and sensor interaction through a functioning spout mechanism integrated with a sensor.

 **\*\*\*Pick one of these designs to prototype.\*\*\***